 Where can I try it?

-There are people who do play boating at the club, who can be seem doing their tricks on the white water course.
+There are people who do play boating at the club, who can be seen doing their tricks on the white water course.

 What do I need?

 A play boat.
-For juniors the club has some that you can use to get started, but as you improve you will probably want to get your own boat which you can fit out to suit you.
-For adults you will probably find someone to at the club who will lend you a boat to try, or you might squeeze into the larger of the kids boats that the club has.
+The club has some that you can use to get started – 5 suitable for juniors and small adults and one for larger adults.
+As you improve you will probably want to get your own boat which you can fit out to suit you.
 Once you know what boat you want, there is usually a good second hand market both at the club and on canoeing website.

 How do I progress?